PeterLu7799/documents/Energy Efficiency Guild.md

 	* Network activity is performed efficiently.
 It’s inefficient to perform network activity over a slow connection.
 Bandwidth monitoring lets the system defer the activity when throughput falls below a certain threshold.
 	* Activity self-corrects.
 URL sessions can be automatically retried by the system when errors occur.

-### Use Graphics, Animations, and Video Efficiently
+### Use Graphics, Animations, and Video Efficiently（有效使用图形，动画和视频）

 1. Avoid Extraneous Graphics and Animations